-For more than a decade I have endeavored to spend more time in nature and have also revived my interest in photography.
+For more than two decades I have endeavored to spend more time in nature and have also revived my interest in photography.
 Some of the results can be seen on this web site.

 In early 2011 I completed the Florida Master Naturalist Program.